Icinga/icinga2/doc/2-getting-started.md

 `/etc/icinga2/features-available/ido-mysql.conf`.
 You will need to update the database credentials in this file.

-You can enable the `ido-mysql` feature configuration file using `icinga2-enable-feature`:
+You can enable the `ido-mysql` feature configuration file using `icinga2 feature enable`:

-    # icinga2-enable-feature ido-mysql
+    # icinga2 feature enable ido-mysql
     Module 'ido-mysql' was enabled.
     Make sure to restart Icinga 2 for these changes to take effect.